fr1ll/clip-plot/README.md

 If you want to go directly from a folder of JPGs to a clipplot visualization, you should use [`pix-plot`](https://github.com/YaleDHLab/pix-plot) itself.

-This is merely a work-in-progress attempt to enable you to generate a clipplot visualization after creating embeddings.
+This is a work-in-progress attempt to enable you to generate a PixPlot visualization after creating embeddings.

 ## Why do this?